Meet the Team

 Emily Huston, Communications Assistant

 Emily is responsible for making anything published by Walk SF look its very best.
-Her days involve creating and polishing content on the website, newsletter, social media, and policy reports.
+Her days involve creating and polishing content on the website, newsletter, social media, and any print media.
 She got involved in safe streets advocacy in 2018 documenting the movement to make JFK Drive car-free.
-Her investigative reporting and photography has been published in The Examiner, The Frisc, Richmond Review, and other Bay Area publications.
 Prior to Walk SF, she was co-owner and CFO of the worker-owned grocery Other Avenues.

-Emily has two degrees from Chapman University in Film Studies and French, but is more proud of her ongoing journalism, graphic design, and legal studies education from City College of San Francisco.
+Emily is most proud of her ongoing journalism, graphic design, and legal studies education from City College of San Francisco.
 Apart from walking, she considers learning to be the cheapest and most rewarding form of travel.

 Guy Joaquin, Development & Events Assistant